acolomb/elf-mangle/README.md

 Extra data (more than the symbol's size) is silently ignored.
 Fewer bytes only override the start of the symbol's content range.

+The same field-value pairs can be read from a text file as well, given with the `--define-from` option.
+The definitions may be separated by commas and / or on separate lines.

+Directives read from a file are processed first, and possibly overridden by matching definitions on the command line.
+The `--define` options are processed in the order given, so for repeated symbol names the last one wins.
+Specifying the option repeatedly is possible, just as listing several definitions in one argument, comma-separated.

 ### Output Blob ###